Create MCP Tools

 Connection Testing

-Verify tool functionality in the test environment
+Verify tool functionality in a test environment

 Permission Management

-Regularly check tool usage status
+Regularly review tool usage

 Troubleshooting